Freightliner Group

 Freightliner Group is a rail freight and logistics company headquartered in the United Kingdom.
 It is owned by Brookfield, a Canadian investment management company and GIC, a Singaporean sovereign wealth fund.

 It was originally created after the Transport Act 1968 as Freightliner Limited, a British government-owned company.
 From its onset, Freightliner was focused on the haulage of international traffic, thus came to centre its activities around Britain's sea ports, often building new multimodal freight depots adjacent to such locations to better capture this business.
 During the late 1970s, it was reorganised under British Rail, and became a part of its Railfreight Distribution subsidiary during the late 1980s.
-Work to expand the loading gauge on routes such as the East Coast Main Line were undertaken, allowing trains hauling larger containers to use those routes, were conducted around this time.
+Work to expand the loading gauge on routes such as the East Coast Main Line, allowing trains hauling larger containers to use those routes, was conducted around this time.
 Numerous domestic depots previously operated by Freightliner were closed during the 1990s in preparation for the privatisation of British Rail that same decade.

 As a consequence of the privatisation initiative, the business unit was reorganised as Freightliner Limited; on 25 May 1996, it was privatised and sold in a management buyout, supported by 3i and Electra Private Equity for £5.4 million.
 Freightliner quickly set about modernising and expanding its locomotive fleet, ordering Class 57 and Class 66 locomotives.
 During 1999, it established the Heavy Haul business; five years later, the Logico service was also launched.
 By 2014, Freightliner Limited had become the largest intermodal freight transport operator in the United Kingdom, as well as the second largest freight operating company in the country by revenue, behind DB Cargo UK.
 It had also expanded its operations into various other countries, including Australia, the Netherlands and Poland.

 In 2008, Freightliner Group was purchased by Railinvest Holding Company, a subsidiary of Arcapita Bank of Bahrain.
 In 2015, Freightliner was acquired by Genesee & Wyoming.
 In 2024, it was split from Genesee & Wyoming by its parent companies Brookfield and GIC.
+In 2025, the UK intermodal business was sold along with the 'Freightliner' brand in the UK to CMA CGM.
+The UK bulk haulage business was retained by Brookfield Infrastructure Partners and GIC and renamed Heavy Haul Rail.